johnny-estrada/qr-code-component/README.md

 ### What I learned

-During this project, I learned that I need to stop when I run into a problem and look it upt.
-This will reduce the amount of time wasting on trying to figure it oit by memory.
+During this project, I learned to stop when I run into a problems.
+This reduces the amount of time I wasate trying to figure it out by memory.

 ### Continued development